Conscription in the United States: Vietnam War

-President Kennedy's decision to send military troops to Vietnam as advisors was a signal that Selective Service Director Lewis B. Hershey needed to visit the Oval Office.
+President John F. Kennedy's decision to send military troops to Vietnam as advisors was a signal that Selective Service Director Lewis B. Hershey needed to visit the Oval Office.
 From that visit emerged two wishes of JFK with regard to conscription.
 The first was that the names of married men with children should occupy the very bottom of the callup list.
 Just above them should be the names of men who were married.
 This policy was implemented in practice, but was not encoded into statute by Congress.
 Men who fit into these categories became known as Kennedy Husbands.

 Many early rank-and-file anti-conscription protesters had been allied with the National Committee for a Sane Nuclear Policy.
 The signing in 1963 of the Limited Nuclear Test Ban Treaty left them free to focus on other issues.
 Syndicated cartoonist Al Capp portrayed them as S.W.I.N.E.
 (Students Wildly Indignant About Nearly Everything).
 Protest activity increased after the 1964 Gulf of Tonkin Resolution.

 Consequently, there was some opposition to the draft even before the major U.S. involvement in the Vietnam War began.
 The large cohort of Baby Boomers who became eligible for military service during the Vietnam War allowed a steep increase in the number of exemptions and deferments, especially for college students.
 Besides being able to avoid the draft, college graduates who volunteered for military service (primarily as commissioned officers) had a much better chance of securing a preferential posting compared to less-educated inductees.
 Contrary to popular belief, the large majority of American soldiers who participated in the war, and who were killed in combat, were in fact volunteers and not draftees.

 As U.S. troop strength in South Vietnam increased, more young men were drafted for service there, and many of those still at home sought means of avoiding the draft.
 Since only 15,000 National Guard and Reserve soldiers were sent to South Vietnam, enlistment in the Guard or the Reserves became a popular means of avoiding serving in a war zone.
 For those who could meet the more stringent enlistment standards, service in the Air Force, Navy, or Coast Guard was a means of reducing the chances of being killed.
 Vocations to the priesthood, the ministry, and the rabbinate soared, because divinity students were exempt from the draft.
 Doctors and draft board members found themselves being pressured by relatives or family friends to exempt potential draftees.

 The marriage deferment ended suddenly on August 26, 1965.
 Around 3:10 pm, President Johnson signed an order allowing the draft of men who married after midnight that day, then around 5 pm, he announced the change for the first time.
 This caused a last-minute rush to the altar by thousands of American couples.